Dlacreme/wttj/ex01/README.md

     -log DEBUG
 ```

-**Please note invalid rows are ignored by default.
-They are displayed as 'warning'.
-They can be shown or hidden by using correctly the `-log` argument**
+**Please note invalid rows are ignored by default but are displayed as 'warning'.
+Use -log argument to show or hide the warnings**

 ## Geolocation